 Ice Cream is available at the teacher's discretion as a cash purchase during non-instructional times.
 State Standards do not permit the sale of ice cream until after lunch to insure proper nutrition of students.
 Students will not be allowed to "charge" lunch in order to purchase ice cream.
 Only one ice cream per student is allowed for purchase.
+Ice-cream will cost .75 for students.
 Students that have over \$15.00 in lunch charges will not be allowed to buy ice cream, until such charges are resolved.